-(e) Change in Control.
-If the successor or purchaser in the Change in Control has assumed the Company's obligations with respect to the Performance Share Units or provided a substitute award as contemplated by Section 22 of the Plan and, within 24 months following the occurrence of the Change in Control, the Participant's employment is terminated without Cause or the Participant terminates employment for Good Reason, the Participant shall become vested in the Participant's Target Number of Performance Share Units or if a substitute award has been provided, a number of units in the successor company (or a subsidiary or affiliate of such successor company, as applicable) that is equal in value to the Participant's Target Number of Performance Share Units as of the effective date of the Change in Control; provided that such Performance Share Units or substitute award units were not previously forfeited.
+9.1 Amendment.
+The Plan Sponsor shall have the right to amend this Plan without the consent of any Participant or Beneficiary hereunder, provided that no such amendment shall have the effect of reducing any of the vested in the Participant's Target Number of Performance Share Unitsbenefits to which a Participant or if Beneficiary has accrued a substitute award has been provided, a number of units in the successor company (or a subsidiary or affiliate of such successor company, as applicable) that is equal in value to the Participant's Target Number of Performance Share Unitsright as of the effective date of the Change amendment.
+Notwithstanding the foregoing, the Plan Sponsor shall have the right to amend this Plan in Control; provided that any manner whatsoever without the consent of any Participant or Beneficiary to comply with the requirements of Code Section 409A and any binding guidance thereunder to avoid adverse tax consequences even if such Performance Share Unitsamendment has the effect of reducing a vested benefit or substitute award units were not previously forfeited, existing right of a Participant or Beneficiary hereunder.